wavenumber-eng/e/README.md

 ## Zephyr

-Broken...
-Not yet working

-need to get infrastructure setup with some kconfig options to get things to build.
+get infrastructure setup with some kconfig options to get things to build.

 ## Ports

 ## Bare Metal

 MCXA and MCXN is working.

+## directory struct

+### cmake

+This has some of the helper cmake files, etc

+### lib/zephyr

+Zephyr specific module setups

+### src

+The core .c/.h files

+### test

+Test projects.
+Current have 1 project for zephyr tick.
+Will add unity tests, etc.

+### zephyr

+This has the module.yml for pointing zephyr